CarsonShively/Uber-Fares/README.md

+# Archived project
+This repository reflects early ML experimentation and is no longer actively maintained.
+For current work, see pinned repositories.

 # Uber-Fares ML project

 This project implements a stacked model consisting of XGBoost, LightGBM, and Quantile base learners with a Gradient Boosting meta model, using a gradio UI to demo.